 - 10 Yuan banknote is blue with a picture of Qutang Guan of Yangtze River.

 - 20 Yuan banknote is brown with a landscape of the Guilin region.

 - 50 Yuan banknote is green with a picture of Potala Palace in Lhasa.

 - 100 Yuan banknote is red with an image of The Great Hall of People.

 Why Use Foriegnxchange.com.au For Your Chinese Yuan

 Unlike Australia, the exchange rate in China is regulated which means it doesn’t really matter where you get your money exchanged as the rate will be the same from company to company.
-Currency exchange providers operating in China make the majority of thier profits through commission fees which could see you get stung if you end up waiting to get your travel money sorted upon your arrival.
+Currency exchange providers operating in China make the majority of their profits through commission fees which could see you get stung if you end up waiting to get your travel money sorted upon your arrival.

-By using Foriegnxchange.com.au, we can make sure you are fully aware of how much Yuan you will get for your hard earned Aussie Dollars.
-Our unique business model of having an exclusive retail presence coupled with strong online visibility ensures that our overheads are kept low meaning, as the customer you get a better exchange rate.
+By using Foriegnxchange.com.au, we can make sure you are fully aware of how much Yuan you will get for your hard-earned Aussie Dollars.
+Our unique business model of having an exclusive retail presence coupled with strong online visibility ensures that our overheads are kept the low meaning, as the customer you get a better exchange rate.
 With a simple to use, hassle-free online currency exchange calculator, you can get your next batch of travel money delivered to your doorstep in as little as five working days.

 All of our orders are fully insured right from the moment they are sent from our head office, giving you complete peace of mind.
-What’s more, we are able to exchange currency in Melbourne, Sydney, Adelaide, Brisbane, Perth and all other regions right across Australia.
+What’s more, we are able to exchange currency in Melbourne, Sydney, Adelaide, Brisbane, Perth, and all other regions right across Australia.
 All from the comfort of your own home.

-To get your hands on Chinese Yuan, give us a call today on (08) 8221 6565 and we will be more than happy to help you out with your foreign currency before your next big trip.
+To get your hands on the Chinese Yuan, give us a call today on (08) 8221 6565 and we will be more than happy to help you out with your foreign currency before your next big trip.